-Netflix ‘The Crown’ And ‘Doc Martin’ Have Something In Common
+Netflix’s ‘The Crown’ And ‘Doc Martin’ Have Something In Common

 — Melanie (@melanie_destro) January 26, 2017

-Movie Pilot broke down the cast of Netflix The Crown, and shared the pedigree of Dame Eileen Atkins, who steals quite a few scenes as Queen Mary.
+Movie Pilot broke down the cast of Netflix’s The Crown and shared the pedigree of Dame Eileen Atkins, who steals quite a few scenes as Queen Mary.
 They note that Atkins often plays a dominant, in control woman, and that is also true on Doc Martin, where she is Doc Martin’s aunt, but she is also Dr. Ruth Ellingham, a noted psychiatrist, who brings her no-nonsense opinions to everything she does.

 RELATED REPORTS BY INQUISITR